heptarch/heptarch.github.io/drafts/demon.md

  to learn the shape of the artifact by Chancery Lane.
 I use 'instructions' figuratively."
 Westminster Abbey, GPO, the House of Lords, even Madras, fade from the Duke's mind, resolved into a single question that will haunt him the rest of his life: "What *is* it Ellen?"
-"I'm afraid we will never know."
+Her nose wrinkles again: "I'm afraid we will never know."

 The Duke will go to India, win a famine and lose an uprising.
 Ellen will return to the tunnels, where, one molecule at a time, she teleports a demon out of otherspace.